onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 We are nothing without everyone else

+> "Nothing is more essential, than that permanent, inveterate antipathies against particular Nations, and passionate attachments for others, should be excluded; and that, in place of them, just and amicable feelings towards all should be cultivated." - [George Washington](https://www.goodreads.com/quotes/693672-nothing-is-more-essential-than-that-permanent-inveterate-antipathies-against)

 > "With all my heart I believe that the world’s present system of sovereign nations can only lead to barbarism, war and inhumanity, and that only world law can assure progress towards a civilized peaceful community." - [Albert Einstein](https://quotefancy.com/quote/764188/Albert-Einstein-With-all-my-heart-I-believe-that-the-world-s-present-system-of-sovereign)

 > "Nationalism is an infantile thing.
 It is the measles of mankind." - [Albert Einstein](https://www.goodreads.com/quotes/361110-nationalism-is-an-infantile-thing-it-is-the-measles-of)